omerxx/tmux-floax/README.md

 # Change the title of the floating window
 set -g @floax-title 'floax'

+# If you want to enable the status bar, you can set this to 'on'
+set -g @floax-status-bar 'off'
 ```

 ## Known issues 🐞

 - ~Sizing too much down will break the script~

 ## Contributors 🙌